 They also attack, injure, and have been known to kill humans.
 The biomass (total weight of wasps in Nelson and Tasman) exceeds all other pests in New Zealand, including possums, stoats and rats.
 There are a million hectares of beech forest in the South Island and over 5, and up to 40, wasp nests per hectare.

-We connect people with nature conservation in their communities through offering expertise in the protection, maintenance and restoration of land, freshwater and estuarine natural environments.
-We work collaboratively with the whole community including special interest groups, landowners and businesses in Tasman.
+TET connects people with conservation in their communities by offering expertise in protection & restoration of natural environments.
+We work collaboratively with the community including special interest groups, landowners and businesses in Tasman.

 Use of funds